compbiocore/refchef/docs/index.md

 ---

+`RefChef` is a reference management system that includes additional tools to record the provenance of reference sequences, indices, and annotations.
+It was created to enable reproducible research.

+`RefChef` will:

+1. Document the exact steps undertaken in the retrieval and processing of genomic references
+2. Maintain the associated metadata
-RefChef is a reference management tool used to: (1) document the exact steps undertaken in the retrieval of genomic references; (2) maintain the associated metadata; (3) provide a mechanism for automatically reproducing retrieval and creation of an exact copy of genomic references.
+3. Provide a mechanism for automatically reproducing retrieval and creation of an exact copy of genomic references